dekarrin/morc/README.md

 All variables have the form `${SOME_NAME}` when used inside a request, with SOME_NAME replaced by the actual name of the variable (or `var` for short).
 They are supported in the URL, body data, and headers of a request.
+Variables are case-insensitive and their names can be made up of the letters, numbers, underscores, and hyphens.

 When substituting a var in a request in preperation for sending, MORC will check in a few different places for values for that var.
 First, it will use any value